-Details of any previous related allegations Include dates The person's view of the situation and preferred outcome · Details of any previous/relevant safeguarding concerns( Identify Current Risks and include any benefits and identify actions to minimise Risks) Information about the individual/al/arganization alleged to have equal harm Information about the individual(s)/organisation alleged to have caused harm Methods used to undertake the Enquiry Include any consultations with other 3 rd Parties Findings of Enquiry :Brief Summary

-Safeguarding Adults Practitioner's Summary Recommendations or Conclusions
+Details of the Initial Concern/s - Include dates: Details of any previous related allegations - Include dates: Details of any previous related allegations - include dates.
+The person's view of the situation and preferred outcome: Details of any previous/relevant safeguarding concerns (Identify Current Risks and include any benefits and identify actions to minimise risks): Information about the adult(s)/organisation alleged to have caused harm: Information about the addit(s)/organisation alleged to have caused harm.
+Methods used to undertake the Enquiry (Include any consultations with other 3rd Parties): Findings of Enquiry: Brief Summary: Thriange of Enquity.
+End Cultimary.
+Safeguarding Adults Practitioner's Summary: Recommendations or Conclusions: